 It’s a simple concept used by many space heaters and is a cheap and effective way to heat a small room.

-Our electric fireplace stove uses this conventional fan forced heating system.
+As an example, our electric fireplace stove uses this conventional fan forced heating system.

 It works by pulling in air and forcing it out the front of the fireplace through a heating element.
-The longer the fireplace is on the warmer the air within the room becomes.
+The longer the fireplace is on, the warmer the air within the room becomes.

 Electric fireplaces that utilize this fan heating system can typically only heat areas up to 400sqft.
 It also takes a while for a room to heat up (we tested how long it takes here), but the warmth can be retained within the room for a short while after the fireplace is turned off.

-Instead of a fan forced heater some electric fireplaces use an infrared heater to generate heat.
+Instead of a fan forced heater, some electric fireplaces use an infrared heater to generate heat.

 An infrared electric fireplace emits infrared light that you can feel the warmth of on your body.
 There’s no fan in an infrared electric fireplace and so it can have a quieter operation compared to fan forced electric fireplaces.